wikismith/site/pages/learn_more_about_themes/index.md

 ```

-## Theme Gulpfile.js
+## Gulpfile.js

-A theme gulpfile is very similar to any project's gulpfile except with 3 notable differences:
+A theme gulpfile is very similar to any project's gulpfile except for 2 differences that allow the
+theme's build task to be called from the project's build.

 1. It exports a build method

-2. It follows the convention of building assets relative to the process current working directory (cwd)
+2. It assumes the cwd is **not** its directory

-3. It follows the convention of placing assets in a subfolder of build

-By exporting the build method, wikismith can plug into the theme and pipe more effeciently.
-By following the convention of placing assets in cwd/build/theme_name we match the project's
- expectations and avoid collision.

 This example Gulpfile.js collects the application and bower assets, moves them to their
  destination and links them into template.html with inject.